foundation/foundation-sites/docs/pages/reveal.md

 ## Sizing

 On small screens, a modal is always 100% of the width of the screen.
-On medium-sized screens and larger, the width changes to 80%.
+On medium-sized screens and larger, the width changes to 600px.
+If you're using the Sass version of Foundation, edit the `$reveal-width` variable to change this.
+This can be a percentage value, or a pixel value.

 The size of a modal can be changed with these sizing classes, which are added to the modal container: